SpenceKonde/megaTinyCore/megaavr/extras/Ref_Timers.md

   * The desired pwm pin mapping must be chosen from the tools submenu at compile time
 * On non-TinyAVR parts, each TCA must be be pointed at one group of pins from a list of options.
 TCA0 can (on all parts thus far released) be directed to pins 0-5 of any port, while TCA1's WO0-5 channels are only available on PB0-5 or (on  - and not DA-series as of mid-2022 due to errata, 128DA64's) PG0-5, and TCA1's WO0-2 64-pin parts only can be output on pins PC4-6, or (on DB-series parts - DA's are again impacted by errata here) PE4-6.
 The Ex-series adds options for PD4-6 and PA4-6.
   * This can be freely changed at runtime simply by writing to PORTMUX.TCAROUTEA.
   * On the AVR DD-series, where the TCD0 mux also works, the same functionality is applied there.
+You need only set PORTMUX.TCDROUTEA.
+  * It is recommended that PWM be off when changing the PORTMUX.
+Doing so when there is active PWM will cause it to move to the new pins - but it reveals a difference between the DA/DB and DD parts: On the DA/DB, the pin must be set output to generate PWM. *This is not the case on the DD; this is apparently a feature, not a bug, and will be handled as a datasheet clarification for the DD*

 #### Events and CCL channels
 On all parts, the TCA can be used to count events (counting either positive edges, or all edges), instead of system clocks (in this mode, the prescaler is ignored, and the events must be longer than 2 system clocks or generated synchronously to the system clock to guarantee the event input is seen) or to count only while the event channel is HIGH, or to reverse direction while the event input is high.
 On 2-series tinyAVR parts, AVR Dx and AVR Ex, there is a second event input dedicated to restarting the timer compare cycle on rising edge, any edge or have the timer only count or to reverse direction when an event is HIGH. **None of these event inputs are not available in SPLIT mode**.
 There is no restart-on-event input on the tinyAVR 0/1-series or megaAVR 0-series.